Shark PowerDetect Cordless Stick Vacuum review

 • Optional auto-empty base

 If you’ve used a Shark cordless vacuum before, you’ll quickly realize that the PowerDetect Cordless has many of the same Shark vacuum technologies that appear on other models, with a few improvements.
-This cordless stick vacuum is 46.34 inches long (which is pretty tall) and has a cleaning path width of 10.19 inches.
+Like most cordless vacuums, you can remove the wand and swap in another attachment for use as a handheld vacuum.

 The wand itself is unique among vacuums in that it is bendable (this is one of the most well-received Shark features, and it's included on many of its vacuums – not just the expensive ones).
 Click a button and it’ll bend forwards, allowing you to vacuum further under beds, couches, and other low furniture.

-Close up of screen on Shark PowerDetect Cordless vacuum cleaner
+Control panel on Shark PowerDetect Cordless vacuum

 The Shark Cordless PowerDetect vacuum has a host of different detection features.
 The DirtDetect system can recognize hidden dirt and automatically boost the suction power in response.
 You can see when the floor is dirty and clean based on the colors – purple or white – that appear on the screen and around the vacuum head.
 With EdgeDetect, this Shark vacuum can sense edges and double the suction power along the side of the floorhead when it’s moving alongside an edge.